SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

     (`CLASS-DATA`): Their content is independent of instances of a class and, thus, valid for all instances.
 That means that if you change such a static attribute, the change is visible in all instances.
-As shown further down, static attributes can be accessed by using the class name without a prior creation of an instance.
+As shown further down, static attributes can be accessed by both using an object reference variable and using the class name without a prior creation of an instance.

 > **💡 Note**<br>